Ashirbad-Nayak/LLD/CarRentalSystem/CarRentalSystemLLD/CarRentalSystemLLD/README.md

 - Different payment strategies (Cash, UPI)

 ## Filtering And Getting Avaialble Cars Within a Daterange
-- 1. if the dataset is not that huge, everytime useer filters witha start date and end date, get all the bookings and check waht all cars are booked within those dates and no available and return all cars except the booked cars
+- 1. if the dataset is not that huge, everytime useer filters witha start date and end date, get all the bookings and check waht all cars are booked within those dates and are not available
+	,Then return all cars except the booked cars

 - 2.If data set is huge,
 - User selects location + date range